 Creating the Reporting Page and Document Library in SharePoint:

-Next, they create a Document Library in SharePoint that will be used to house the Microsoft Excel workbooks that contain the reports:
+Next, create a Document Library in SharePoint that will be used to house the Microsoft Excel workbooks that contain the reports:

 Exporting the SharePoint CLM Tasks List into Excel: